diegogsoares/OFFICE-DASHBOARD/README.md

 1. **find_meraki_dashboard_info** - Responsible for Collecting DASHBOARD information.
 2. **find_meraki_client_info** - Responsible for Collecting User/Client information from Dashboard.
 3. **find_meraki_camera_info** - Responsible for Collecting MV Cameras information from Dashboard.
-4. **analyze_camera_alert** - This function will be triggered when you are running the full APP using FLASK, and it will be responsible for getting the screenshot of the MV Alerts and send it to AWS Rekognition API for analysis.
+4. **analyze_camera_alert** - This function will be triggered by an alert when you are running the full APP using FLASK, and it will be responsible for getting the screenshot of the MV Alerts and send it to AWS Rekognition API for analysis.
 5. **save_meraki_location** - This function will be triggered when you are running the full APP using FLASK, and it will be responsible for receiving Location data posted by the dashboard and manipulate the format so it can be flatten.

 For this module to work, you will need:
 1. A Meraki API Key
 2. A Meraki Org ID.
 If you don't know what is your org id run the script as standalone and it will find it for you.
 3. An AWS Account, with a valid Key id, Access key and region.
-4. Have your Merahi Dashboard configured to send MV Alerts and Location data.
+4. Have your Meraki Dashboard configured to send MV Alerts and Location data.

-If you want more details on the _Office Dashboard -  Meraki Module_ or need detailed instructions on how to get all you need for this module to work, check this **[post](https://netdevopsmadeeasy.com/office-dashboard/)** with a step-by-step explanation.
+If you want more details on the _Office Dashboard -  Meraki Module_ or need detailed instructions on how to get all you need for this module to work, check this **[post](https://netdevopsmadeeasy.com/office-dashboard-meraki-module/)** with a step-by-step explanation.

 Here is how to run the module as standalone.